 - enrich a teller’s job, i.e., mitigate monotonous, repetitive tasks, and

 - decrease costs and drive growth in revenue.

-While self-service kiosks did achieve this, and the introduction of this technology was well received by the customers, adoption was still very slow up until 2019.
+While self-service kiosks achieved this, and the customers received the introduction of this technology, adoption was still very slow until 2019.

 We all know what happened in the first quarter of 2020.
 A global health crisis took the world by storm, and no one was prepared for what came next.
 Businesses shut down, lockdowns were imposed, and many lives were lost.
 Iraqi Middle East Investment Bank has deployed a self-service solution with the help of Wavetec.

 Through this, banks and financial institutions saw the need and importance of a digi-physical channel that could operate 24/7 without human employees and be accessed by customers in open-air public locations.
 This is when self-service in banking and many other industries really took off.

 Cash deposit machines, cash recyclers, and even card dispensing kiosks started popping up in easily accessible locations allowing banking customers to access their finances and avail all the basic services they would otherwise have to step inside a bank branch for, such as cash/check deposits, account opening, card collection, bill payments, mobile wallet top-ups, and so on.